 The bottles contained messages for those lucky enough to find them washed up on the shore!
-During the summer of 1954, 50,000 bottles were dropped in the first and lesser of the two drops undertaken in that year.

 A numbered greetings message was enclosed which asked the finder to tear-off a part of the message and return it to GUINNESS Exports, reporting the location and date of the find.
 Many did so and each received a personal reply and a small memento of the event.